venkatachalamlab/annotator/README.md

 ## Working with annotator

+Before annotating your dataset it's always good to do a hard reload, to do so open your browser's console, in Chrome the keyboard shortcut is ctrl+shift+J. Right click on the reload button and select Empty Cache and Hard Reload.
+You can close the console now.

 1. You can use the following hotkeys if you are focused on the image ( by clicking on it):
 ```